cosmicjs/react-search-tweets-by-location/README.md

 [View Demo](https://cosmicjs.com/apps/search-tweets-by-location-app)

 **Tweet locator** - an application that filters twitter tweets by location using [React](https://reactjs.org/) and [Cosmic JS](https://cosmicjs.com/).
 We will be using [Cosmic JS npm package](https://www.npmjs.com/package/cosmicjs) for saving and sorting the most popular searches in our application.
-Let's get started.

 ### Getting started